mjcolmenero/ph-submissions/lessons/geocoding-qgis.md

 8. In the pop-up window select the new table you imported (`AlumniCounties`) as the `Join layer` and in the `Join field` and `Target field` choose the columns in each which contain the same information (the county name).
 The `Join field` is `Row Labels` in this case, and the `Target field` is the field in the map layer’s attribute table which contains the corresponding information (in this case `NAME`).
 9. You can check that this join has worked by right-clicking on the shapefile layer and choosing `Open Attribute Table`.
 Notice that `AlumiCounties_Count Place of Origin` has now appeared as one of the columns in the counties shape layer, along with the various codes and ID numbers that are part of the shapefile we downloaded.

  {% include figure.html filename="QGISFigure1.png" caption="The join fields to vector dialogue" %}

-This data can now be shown on the map by changing the options in the the `Style` tab of layer properties.
+ This data can now be shown as a [choropleth map](https://en.wikipedia.org/wiki/Choropleth_map) by changing the options in the the `Style` tab of layer properties.
 QGIS offers a very wide range of style options to convey the data associated with each map element in a graphical form.
 The most useful are `Graduated`, which allows you to map a colour gradient to a range of numerical values in your data, and `Categorised`, which allows you to assign colours or other visual styles to text values or numerical ranges in your tables.
 For data such as this, with many different values within a logical range, the `graduated` style of representation is appropriate; if there were just a limited range of potential values, these could be displayed more effectively using the `categorized` option.

 11. In the Layers Panel right click on the map layer (probably called the same as the shapefile that you added: `UKDefinitionA`) and select Properties, and then choose the Style tab on the left.
 12. From the top dropdown box select the `Graduated` style